ivan-m/postgresql/README.md

 Replace USER with `centos` for CentOS or `redhat` for RHEL.

     user: USER
-Replace AMI with the AMI UUID you wish to boot.
+Replace IMAGE_UUID with the UUID of the image you wish to boot.

-    ami: AMI_UUID
+    image: IMAGE_UUID
 Replace SIZE with  configured virtual machine size.

     type: TYPE